rladPsks/NutritionalRater/README.md

 ## Appendix

-For detailed info about the project and the utilized formulas, check the 'doc' folder within the repo.
+For detailed info about the project, visualization of the k-means clusters and the utilized formulas, check the 'doc' folder within the repo.